Launch pricing — Journey from $10/mo. See plans →

 How This Compares to Other Personalization Services

 Services like Prose and Function of Beauty offer custom-formulated products — they create a unique shampoo just for you.
-That's one approach, but it locks you into their ecosystem and price point (often $30-50 per product).
+That's one approach, but it locks you into their ecosystem at a premium, custom-formulation price point.
 Rituala takes a different approach: we recommend from thousands of existing products at every price point, matched to your profile.
 The quiz is free, and you can buy products wherever you want.

 Think of it as the difference between a personal shopper and a custom tailor — both valuable, but one gives you more flexibility.